by Richard William Nelson | Sep 7, 2024

 by Richard William Nelson | Jan 3, 2023

+The modern genetic shift early in the twentieth century rescued Darwin’s theory of natural selection, to a point.
 By the end of the nineteenth century, Charles Darwin’s influence had continued to deteriorate, stemming from his obsolete theory of inheritance.

-In the search for a scientifically valid theory, scientists, early in the twentieth century, rediscovered Gregor Mendel’s genetic inheritance theory, which had been published thirty years earlier.
+In the search for a scientifically valid theory, scientists early in the twentieth century rediscovered Gregor Mendel’s theory of inheritance.
+His work had been published thirty years earlier.

 Mendel’s theory delivered what Darwin missed – a scientifically valid theory of inheritance capable of driving evolution.